North Carolina GOP lawmakers enact a law eroding the incoming Democratic governor's powers

 RALEIGH, N.C. -- North Carolina lawmakers on Wednesday enacted a law over the governor's veto that would diminish the powers afforded to his successor and other other Democratic statewide winners in the Nov.
 5 elections.

-In a 72-46 vote, the GOP-dominated House overrode Democratic Gov. Roy Cooper's veto a week after the Republican-controlled Senate voted to do the same.
+In a 72-46 vote, the Republican-dominated House overrode Democratic Gov. Roy Cooper's veto a week after the GOP-controlled Senate voted to do the same.

 Like during the Senate vote, opponents to the power-shifting bill sat in the gallery and disrupted the chambers' floor proceedings.
 More than 150 people gathered on the third floor — more than the House gallery could seat.
 They chanted “shame” as the override vote completed and continued to yell as they were escorted out.